joelmpy/Twitter-Frontend/README.md

 ## Features

 * Users can create an account via Signup and can access the site via Login
-* User can tweet (write something and post it on the site)
+* Users can tweet (write something and post it on the site)
-* User can like, retweet and comment on other tweet
+* Users can like, retweet and comment on other tweet

 ## Usage